.jpeg)

 Fair play

-A team consists of 8 players (goalkeeper included), of which at least one have to be Japanese or local player; unlimited change of players is allowed.
+A team consists of 8 players (goalkeeper included), of which at least one must be Japanese and non-Japanese full-time employee at the same time on the pitch; unlimited change of players is allowed.
 To generate more action and thus more enthusiasm the matches will be played on half fields.
-A competition committee and a referee coordinator will rule the competition; the referees in the field are all KNVB-certified (KNVB = Dutch Football Federation).
+A competition committee and a referee coordinator will rule the competition; the referees in the field are all KNVB-certified (KNVB = Dutch Football Federation) or equally experienced.
 The referee can exclude a player 5 minutes from the game or permanently from the tournament.

 Final